AlexandreTK/MQF/README.md

 end

 * Sender - sends a random number
+  - You should implement at least the "message" function

 class ConcreteSenderExample1 < AbstractSender
 	def beforeSendMessage
 		puts "*** This message shows up before sending the message ***" end